Skip to main content

 Our minds are powerful—they can pull us into the past or push us into the future, making it hard to stay grounded in the present.
 When this happens, we can feel stuck in patterns of anxiety, self-doubt, or emotional pain, often losing touch with our sense of identity, purpose, and what matters most.
 This can be especially true during times of transition, like college or early adulthood, when you may be navigating academic pressure, relationships, career uncertainty, or figuring out who you are and where you’re headed.
 As a therapist, I work collaboratively with you to identify what’s keeping you stuck and help you reconnect with your life in a meaningful way.
 Together, we’ll explore your experiences, build on your existing strengths, and develop practical tools to support lasting change.
 I provide a supportive, nonjudgmental space where you can gain clarity, find relief, and grow.
 I specialize in addiction, anxiety, depression, trauma, and OCD, and I welcome anyone navigating life’s challenges—especially young adults looking for direction, balance, and support.

-Photo of Julia Ofrichter, LCSW
+Photo of Matthew Steiner, MSW, LCSW

 Clinical Social Work/Therapist